-If you are using Java, Node.js or .NET agents, you can add an application exclusion (page 611) under policy management, or from the list of attack events.
+If you are using Java, Node.js, .NET, Python, or Ruby agents, you can add an application exclusion (page 616) under policy management, or from the list of attack events.

 You can view a list of existing exclusions either at Applications > Your application name > Policy > Exclusions or in the user menu > Policy management > Application exclusions.